How to Add Post Next & Previous Button in WordPress Blog Post?

 To check the complete feature overview documentation of the Nexter Blocks Blog Builder, click here.

-Requirement – This block is a part of the Nexter Blocks, make sure it’s installed & activated to enjoy all its powers.
+Requirement – This block is a part of Nexter Blocks.
+Make sure it is installed and activated.

 Required Setup